 The bottom line: the total cost for purchasing, maintaining and testing equipment can escalate quickly, even for a small fire department with just one station.

 A few more examples of firefighting equipment costs

 Though a ladder truck or engine might be the single most expensive piece of equipment a fire department needs, it is far from the only major expense.

 One set of turnout gear costs about $3,000, and a fire department needs one for each firefighter.
 The NFPA requires this gear be replaced every 10 years, no matter how much it’s used.
 If the gear is used heavily or damaged beyond repair, it will need to be replaced more frequently.

 Air-packs, which firefighters wear so they can enter a burning building and continue to breathe, cost about $6,000 each.
 Every air-pack needs an annual test costing approximately $160, whether it’s been used or not.
 Air-packs also must be replaced at least every 10 years.

 Firefighters use other specialized, and often expensive, equipment.
 Thermal imaging cameras allow firefighters to move more safely through a dark, smoke-filled building and more quickly locate and rescue people.
 These can cost several thousand dollars, and even small departments need more than one.

 A hydraulic rescue tool — commonly known by its trademarked name, the Jaws of Life — can cut through metal and glass, allowing firefighters to rescue people from cars.
 One tool typically costs more than $10,000.

 How to learn more about your fire department’s equipment costs and funding

 If you have questions about how your local fire department is funded, call your closest fire station.
-If you live in Washington state and aren’t sure which station is closest to you, call our customer service team at 206-217-0101, and we’ll be happy to help you.
+If you live in Washington state and aren’t sure which station is closest to you, call our Product Solutions team at 206-217-0101, and we’ll be happy to help you.